In This Article

 Linkner calls this, "a nice treat for skin."
-Papaya and apricot enzymes in the mask work to dissolve dead cells, while rice bran manually exfoliates to leave skin glowing.
+Papaya and apricot enzymes in the mask promise to dissolve dead cells, while rice bran manually exfoliates to leave skin glowing.
 Manuka honey adds much-need moisture and soothing benefits, minimizing the likelihood of any unsightly irritation.
 Linkner's tip: Apply this in the shower and leave it on while you wash your body and shampoo and conditioner your hair before rinsing.
-The steam and moisture will help the honey better penetrate into skin.
+The steam and moisture may help the honey better penetrate into skin.

 Dab this skin savor on particularly dry or irritated patches (just warm it up in between your hands first and it will melt right in).
 This newbie combines manuka honey with another buzzy ingredient, CBD.
 Both deliver anti-inflammatory properties to soothe stressed skin, while the manuka honey, coupled with shea butter and vitamin E, make it extra hydrating.